 - The fact that all of us Indians from different regions tribes religions castes communities, originate mostly from a common genetic ancestry (the ASI-ANI mixture) does not mean there was no domination or subjugation of one group by another.
 That, including caste-based rigid hierarchies, was and is real, and has been described well in this long essay (look esp for the sub-headings ‘Ancestry, power and sexual dominance’ and ‘The antiquity of caste’).

-- While we cannot make any serious claims regarding ‘original inhabitants’ and ‘outsiders’ for Indian citizens of the present, it is true that the Harappan people derived their ancestry partly from the agriculturalists coming from western Asia, and that the Vedic culture was brought to South Asia from outside, the Central Asian/European Steppe region.
-But I would not jump to say that the Vedic culture, and then its ultimate derivative Hinduism, are themselves ‘foreign’ to India.
-This is simply because while the earlier versions came from outside, the ultimate products have been ‘Indian’, enriched by the descendants (of those people) who were born in India and generally showered the place with affection.
+- While we cannot make any claims regarding ‘original inhabitants’ and ‘outsiders’ for Indian citizens of the present, it is true that the Harappan people derived their ancestry partly from the agriculturalists coming from ‘outside’ (ie, western Asia), and that the Vedic culture was brought to South Asia from ‘outside’ (ie, the Central Asian/European Steppe region).
+But I would not say that the Vedic culture, and then its ultimate derivative Hinduism, are themselves ‘foreign’ to India.
+This is simply because while the earlier versions came from outside, the ultimate products have been ‘Indian’, enriched – and degraded – by the descendants (of those people) who were born in India and considered themselves as belonging to this land.

 - As is with the originally foreign Vedic people, so is with the originally foreign Turks and Mughals.
-Though Islam and Muslim cultures too came to this region from other places, over time the ultimate products have been ‘Indian’, enriched by the descendants (of those people) who were born in India and generally showered the place with affection.
+Though Islam and Muslim cultures too came to this region from other places, over time the ultimate products have been ‘Indian’, enriched – and degraded – by the descendants (of those people) who were born in India and considered themselves as belonging to this land.

 - Romila Thapar’s ‘The Past as Present: Forging Contemporary Identities Through History’

 - Chapter on India from geneticist David Reich’s book ‘Who we are and how we got here’: What genetics reveals about Indian origins